Snaacky/thewiki/docs/tutorials/comparison.md

         ```
         ===

-    - [`HomeOfAviSynthPlusEvolution/L-SMASH-Works`](https://github.com/HomeOfAviSynthPlusEvolution/L-SMASH-Works/releases/tag/20230716) instead of [Akarin's](https://github.com/AkarinVS/L-SMASH-Works/releases/tag/vA.3j) because at the time of writing this, Akarin's `L-SMASH-Works` fails on Dolby Vision Profile 5
+    - [`lsmas vA.5b`](https://github.com/AkarinVS/L-SMASH-Works/releases/tag/vA.5b) instead of [`lsmas vA.3j`](https://github.com/AkarinVS/L-SMASH-Works/releases/tag/vA.3j).
+Currently, `vsrepo` installs `A.3x` by default which does not support DV. `A.5x` is experimental and not available on `vsrepo`, so you will have to install it manually.

         ==- :icon-gear: Installation

-        - To install this, download it and open it
+        - Download `release-x86_64-cachedir-cwd.zip` and open it
-        - Inside the zip, open the `x64` folder
-        - Copy `LSMASHSource.dll` and paste it in `%appdata%\VapourSynth\plugins64`
+        - Copy `libvslsmashsource.dll` and paste it in `%appdata%\VapourSynth\plugins64`
-        - If you already have Akarin's `libvslsmashsource.dll` in the `plugins64`, first remove it, and then add the `LSMASHSource.dll`
+        - If you already have an older `libvslsmashsource.dll` in the `plugins64`, first remove it, and then add the newer `libvslsmashsource.dll`

         ===